Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion: Theory

+It is worth mentioning that the above formulation can be simplified for insulating systems with a relatively large band gap (even at zero temperature).
+In such cases, $f_{i}$ can be chosen to be $2$ for occupied states and $0$ for unoccupied states.
+Then the entropy term $S$ vanishes and $\mc{F}_{\tot}=E_{\tot}$.
+Furthermore, similar to the Helmholtz free energy, an alternative expression for $E_{\tot}$ is

+where $\Gamma$ is the density matrix defined in \eqref{gammaeq}.
+Note that in this expression, the first term depends on the trace of the product of $\Gamma$ and $H$.
+The computation of this term requires only the $(i,j)$th entry of $\Gamma$ for $(i,j)$ satisfying $H_{ij} \neq 0$.
+These entries are already available from the charge density calculation, thus using them for total energy evaluation does not introduce additional complexity.

 To perform geometric optimization or ab initio molecular dynamics, we need to compute atomic forces associated with different atoms.
-Atomic force is the derivative of the Helmholtz free energy with respect to the position of an atom.
-Following the derivation in the appendix, we can express the atomic force associated with the $I$-th atom as
+Atomic force is the derivative of the free energy with respect to the position of an atom.
+For nonorthogonal atomic basis set, the force calculation is not trivial, and standard methods have established in Ref.~\onlinecite{SolerArtachoGaleEtAl2002} to calculate the force.
+The calculation includes both the Hellman-Feynman force and the Pulay force~\cite{Pulay:69}, where the Pulay force is induced by the change of basis functions with respect to atomic positions.
+Following the derivation in the appendix, we can express the atomic force associated with the $I$-th atom in a compact way as